reactjs/react.dev/src/content/learn/state-as-a-snapshot.md

 1. The `onSubmit` event handler executes.
 2. `setIsSent(true)` sets `isSent` to `true` and queues a new render.
-3. React re-renders the component according to the new `isSent` value.
+3. React re-renders the Component according to the new `isSent` value.

 Let's take a closer look at the relationship between state and rendering.